The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: Introduction

 Once we showed that the patch boundary $\p \Om_t$ flows with the velocity of the patch $\Omega_t$, we can use this local statement to recover the wellposedness of the particle trajectories when $ \Om_t$ is $W^{2,p}$ for $p> \frac{1}{1-2\alpha }$.
 Here the proof relies on intrinsic estimates of the velocity field.
 More precisely, even though the velocity field is not Lipschitz on $\RR^2$, we show that it is $C^{1,\sigma}$ for some $\sigma>0$ along the patch boundary.
 This higher H\"older regularity of the velocity on the boundary in turn allows us to uniquely define a $C^{1,\sigma}$ flow map of the patch boundary.

 The flow that we obtained inevitably loses derivatives when compared with the given regularity $W^{2,p}$.
-This creates an issue for showing illposedness since a parameterization loses regularity and does not imply the same loss for the intrinsic regularity of the patch boundary.
-We get around this issue by considering its arc-length renormalization.
+This creates an issue for showing illposedness since a parameterization may lose regularity but that does not necessarily imply the same loss for the intrinsic regularity of the patch boundary.
+We get around this issue by considering the arc-length renormalization.
 More precisely, since the flow is $C^{1,\sigma}$, we can consider its reparameterization in the arc-length variable which must be $W^{2,p}$ or $C^{2, \beta}$ by assumptions.
 This reparametrization allows us to track the curvature of the patch boundary in the Lagrangian variable, even though the Lagrangian flow is only $C^{1,\sigma}$.
 In other words, the irregularity must only appear in the arc-length evolution by our standing assumptions.

 The next step is then to analyze in detail the curvature flow of the $\alpha$-patches.
 A formal computation following~~\cite{c2euler} shows the leading order dynamics of the curvature equation given by